-As of the date hereof, Knight has committed to invest with eight life sciences venture capital fund managers for approximately \$125,000,000 in total commitments based on the exchange rates as of the dates of the commitments.
-To date, approximately 20% of the committed capital has been called by the life science funds.
+As of the date hereof, Knight has committed to invest with nine life sciences venture capital fund managers for over \$125,000,000 in total commitments based on the exchange rates as of the dates of the commitments.
+To date, approximately 24% of the committed capital has been called by the life science funds.